 Overview: This EpiNet proposal will specifically test the hypothesis that incorporating epigenetic regulators as predictors will expand and improve predictive network modeling.
 To do this, I will use a combination of experimental and computational approaches in three specific aims: In Aim 1, I will generate a fine scale time-course transcriptome data with a specific focus on one master epigenetic regulator, SDG8, to provide perturbation data for predictive network modeling in Aim 2.
-Next, I will test the performance of predictive network modeling with and without epigenetic regulators as predictors (Aim 2A), and with and without prior knowledge of genomic targets of the epigenetic regulator SDG8 (Aim 2B).
+Next, I will construct gene regulatory networks from the expression data in Aim 1, with and without epigenetic regulators as predictors (Aim 2A), and with and without prior knowledge of genomic targets of the epigenetic regulator SDG8 (Aim 2B), to test the influence of epigenetic data on gene network models.
 My preliminary data supports the idea that epigenetic regulators improve the accuracy of predictive network modeling.
-The gene network generated in Aim 2 will be validated, expanded and refined by experimentally testing genomic targets of additional epigenetic regulators implicated in the network in Aim 3 (Fig. 2).
+Finally, the gene network generated in Aim 2 will be validated, expanded and refined by experimentally testing genomic targets of additional epigenetic regulators implicated in the network in Aim 3 (Fig. 2).
 Aim 1 and Aim 2A will be performed during my mentored phase, while Aim 2B and Aim 3 will be performed during my independent phase.

 Background: